-Discipline shall be documented in writing to the employee.
-Discipline beyond oral warning will be copied to the employee's official personnel file.
-The employee shall sign the disciplinary letter to acknowledge discipline has occurred and shall receive a copy of the disciplinary letter.
-However, refusal of the employee to sign the letter will not invalidate the disciplinary action.
-Such letter shall include a statement of the rationale for the disciplinary action taken.
-A copy of the disciplinary letter will be provided to the Steward when written warning, suspension or discharge is involved.
+Discipline beyond oral warning will be documented in writing to the employee with a copy to their official personnel file.
+The employee shall sign a standard University form to acknowledge discipline has occurred and shall receive a copy of the form and any accompanying letters.
+However, refusal of the employee to sign the form will not invalidate the disciplinary action.
+A copy of the written statement(s) will be provided to the Steward when written warning, suspension or discharge is involved.

 SECTION 7.
+DISCHARGE

-DISCHARGE Any demand by the Employer for an employee's resignation shall be considered a discharge.
+Any demand by the Employer for an employee's resignation shall be considered a discharge.